-The aggregate fees billed to us by EisnerAmper LLP for professional services rendered for each of the past two years are set forth below:
+The aggregate fees billed to us by EY and EisnerAmper for professional services rendered for each of 2020 and 2019, respectively, are set forth below:

-Year Ended December 31,
+Year Ended Dec ember 31,

-2019 2018
+2020 2019

-Audit Fees (1) \$ 1,259,500 \$ 1,310,000
+Audit Fees (1) \$ 2,085,000 \$ 1,259,500

-Audit-Related Fees (2) 127,500 235,284
+Audit-Related Fees (2) 127,500

-Tax Fees
+Tax Fees (3) 399,700

-All Other Fees (3) 120,000
+All Other Fees (4) 25,000 120,000

-Total \$ 1,507,000 \$ 1,545,284
+Total \$ 2,509,700 \$ 1,507,000

-(1) Represents the aggregate fees billed for (a) the audit of our annual financial statements, (b) the reviews of the financial statements included in our Quarterly Reports on Form 10-Q, (c) other statutory and regulatory filings or engagements and (d) the audit of our internal controls over financial reporting.

-(2) Represents the aggregate fees billed for audit-related fees related to assurance and related services.
-Includes, among others, the audit of our employee benefit plans and other accounting related consultations and services rendered in connection with due diligence performed for our business acquisitions.

-(3) Represents fees in connection with the audit process and internal controls relating to the newly adopted lease accounting standard.
+- (1) Represents the aggregate fees billed for (a) the audit of our annual financial statements, (b) the reviews of the financial statements included in our Quarterly Reports on Form 10-Q, (c) other statutory and regulatory filings or engagements and (d) the audit of our internal controls over financial reporting. - (2) Represents the aggregate fees billed for audit-related fees related to assurance and related services.
+Includes, among others, the audit of our employee benefit plans and other accounting related consultations and services rendered in connection with due diligence performed for our business acquisitions. - (3) Represents aggregate fees billed for tax advice, tax compliance and consulting.
+Includes, among others, review and advice with respect to transfer pricing.
+We incurred fees for similar services provided by EY in 2019. - (4) Represents fees (i) in 2020 principally in connection with global incentives and relief programs, and (ii) in 2019 in connection with the audit process and internal controls relating to the newly adopted lease accounting standard.